RenatoGeh/snippets/README.md

   - Output is ordered alphabetically and either categorized by author or title's first letter.
   - Load from file or directly through methods.

+28. `gentags.sh`:
+  - Generate ctags for a given library.

+29. `generate_all.sh`
+  - Utility script for generating ctags for common libs.